MisterAaronWong/Election_Analysis/README.md

 -County Breakdown:

-  - Jefferson County: 38,855 votes casted (10.5% of the total votes casted)
+  * Jefferson County: 38,855 votes casted _(10.5% of the total votes casted)_

-  - Denver County: 306,055 votes casted (82.8% of the total votes casted)
+  * Denver County: 306,055 votes casted _(82.8% of the total votes casted)_

-  - Arapahoe County: 24,801 votes casted (6.7% of the total votes casted)
+  * Arapahoe County: 24,801 votes casted _(6.7% of the total votes casted)_

  Denver County had the largest number of votes.

  -Candidate Breakdown:
-  -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+  * Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.

-  -Diana DeGette received 73.8% of the vote and 272,692 number of votes.
+  * Diana DeGette received 73.8% of the vote and 272,692 number of votes.

-  -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+  * Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

  Diana DeGette won the election with 272,692 number of votes, receiving 73.8% of the vote.